‘A momentous day’: Annie Lynch (79) first person to get Covid-19 vaccine in State

 Dublin grandmother Annie Lynch (79) became the first person in the Republic to receive the coronavirus vaccine on Tuesday afternoon.

-The Pfizer/BioNTech vaccine will be administered in four locations on Tuesday: St James’s and Beaumont hospitals in Dublin, Cork University Hospital and University Hospital Galway.
+The Pfizer/BioNTech vaccine will be administered in four locations on Tuesday: St James’s and Beaumont hospitals in Dublin, Cork University Hospital and University Hospital Galway from Tuesday.

-Ms Lynch, who grew up in the Liberties, received the vaccine just before 1.30pm in St James’ Hospital.
-She has 10 grandchildren and lost her husband in October.
-Deborah Cross, a nurse, administered the vaccine to Ms Lynch.
+Ms Lynch, who grew up in the Liberties, received the vaccine just before 1.30pm in St James’s Hospital, Dublin.

+Her husband John Lynch died in September, and she has three children and 10 grandchildren.
+Ms Lynch lives in Drimnagh, and is a resident of the Mercer’s Institute for Successful Ageing in St James’s Hospital.

+Speaking on Tuesday, Ms Lynch said she felt “very privileged to be the first person in Ireland to receive the vaccine.”

+Dr Colm Henry, HSE chief clinical officer, said the vaccine would be a “source of great relief and hope,” particularly for older generations, who had to “endure the consequences of social restrictions more than other groups in society.”

+Mary Day, St James’s Hospital chief executive, said it was very proud to be the first to offer the vaccine.

-“This is a momentous day.
-It is the beginning of a complex process, the beginning of the end of an awful period,” Prof Brian MacCraith, head of the vaccine task force, told RTÉ radio’s Morning Ireland earlier today.
+Earlier, Prof Brian MacCraith, head of the vaccine task force, told RTÉ Radio’s Morning Ireland that “this is a momentous day.
+It is the beginning of a complex process, the beginning of the end of an awful period,”

-Among those who will be the first to receive the vaccine will be an ICU staff nurse, a Covid ward nurse, a junior doctor and an allied health professional, Prof MacCraith added.

 Currently there are just under 10,000 doses of the two-step Pfizer-BioNtech vaccine in the country.
 Some 30,000 more are due to arrive today.